 Saine says most people purchase $300,000 of liability coverage, but other levels are available.

-Brunetto says that you may want to buy an umbrella insurance policy in addition to a home insurance policy for extra liability protection, particularly if you have significant assets.
-(See: "Alphabet soup: 6 types of homeowner insurance and what they cover.")
+Brunetto says that you may want to buy umbrella insurance in addition to a home insurance policy for extra liability protection, particularly if you have significant assets.

-Typically, the amount of home insurance you need to purchase depends on the estimated rebuilding cost of your completed home, based on the size, the finishes and the materials to be used, says Saine.
+The cost of this type of insurance can be anywhere from 1% to 4% of what is budgeted for construction depending on multiple factors.
+Typically, the amount of insurance you need to purchase depends on the estimated rebuilding cost of your completed home, based on the size, the finishes and the materials to be used, says Saine.